-- it complied with the procedural requirements under subsection 22(2) of the FSANZ Act - it related to a matter that warranted the variation of a food regulatory measure - it was not so similar to a previous application for the variation of a food regulatory measure that it ought to be rejected.
-1.5 Procedure for assessment The application is being assessed under the General Procedure.
+- it complied with the procedural requirements under subsection 22(2) of the Food Standards Australia New Zealand Act 1991 (the FSANZ Act) - it related to a matter that warranted the variation of a food regulatory measure - it was not so similar to a previous application for the variation of a food regulatory measure that it ought to be rejected.
+1.5 Procedure for assessment The application was assessed under the General Procedure.